Dubai Marina, The Walk & JBR Beach

 The area comes alive at night, especially JBR and The Walk – it’s full of restaurants from The Cheesecake Factory to Ladurée practically next door.
 The shops are all open till late and there’s just so much going on in the area with turkish ice-cream vendors trying to sell their ice-cream, balloon sellers and a whole mini arcade on The Walk.

 On our second day Shane suggested we take a speed boat trip, so we opted for the 90 minute tour around The Palm, over to the Burj al Arab and then back through the Marina.
 I was a little skeptical, but it ended up being SO much fun!
 We chose to go with Splash Tours because they were a 10 minute walk from our hotel in the marina and it was easy to book it through our hotel.
+You can also book it here online before you go via GetYourGuide.

 The driver was so fun and stopped to give us little bits of info and facts about the area, and to take everyones photos at each stop too!
 Seeing The Atlantis and the Burj al Arab in real life was amazing!
 As a kid, I really wanted to stay at The Atlantis in The Bahamas after watching the Mary-Kate and Ashley movie that was filmed there and I never got to go, so I got to fulfill my childhood dream haha!